Karl Fischer titration

 Karl Fischer titration has a high throughput and can be used to test samples in quick succession.
 With some setups, KF can identify water in the parts per million range, providing information on even the smallest traces of water.
 Very little preparation is generally required, and KF analysis can be performed using only a few milliliters or grams of sample material.

-Certain sample types will react with the chemicals in the titration solution in unwanted ways, which makes them unsuitable for Karl Fischer titration.
+Certain sample types will react with the chemicals in the titration solution in ways that make them unsuitable for Karl Fischer titration.
 Furthermore, the apparatus can experience drift, where it will require a longer period between samples to achieve a baseline before further testing.
 When the drift becomes too large, the device will have to be cleaned and fully dried before further use.

 Suitable sample matrices